NicholusMuwonge/iReporter/README.md

 ### About
-<strong>IREPORTER<strong> is an application thats supposed to be used by some one to raise an issue to the authorities about corruption,and any other grievance to the authority.
+<strong>IREPORTER<strong> is an application thats is used by someone to raise an issue to the authorities about corruption,and any other grievance to the authority in their communities

 ### Features
 1. Create a redflag record (title, record_type,record geolocation)